 Bodies of Water of Colombia

-Bahía Portete – Kaurrele National Natural Park is situated on the La Guajira Peninsula in the extreme north of Colombia, along the coast of the Caribbean Sea.
-It conserves important ecosystems that include sedimentary beds, seagrass meadows, coral formations, mangroves, beaches and rocky coastline.
+Bahía Portete – Kaurrele National Natural Park is located on the La Guajira Peninsula in the extreme north of Colombia, along the coast of the Caribbean Sea.
+It conserves essential ecosystems, including sedimentary beds, seagrass meadows, coral formations, mangroves, beaches, and rocky coastlines.

-The Caquetá River as it is known in Colombia, or the Japurá as it is known in Brazil, is a tributary of the Amazon River and has a total length of approximately 1,750 mi.
-About two-thirds of the tributary is in Colombia and the other one-third is in Brazil.
+The Caquetá River, as it is known in Colombia, or the Japurá, as it is known in Brazil, is a tributary of the Amazon River.
+About two-thirds of the tributary is in Colombia, and the other one-third is in Brazil.
 The Caquetá-Japurá Basin is the ninth-largest tributary basin in the Amazon.

-The Cauca River rises in southwestern Colombia and flows northward through the spectacular Cauca Canyon between the Occidental and Central cordilleras of the Colombian Andes until it joins with the Magdalena River before emptying into the Caribbean Sea.
-Its journey to the sea takes it through a spectacular canyon between the parallel mountain ranges.
+The Cauca River rises in southwestern Colombia and flows northward through the spectacular Cauca Canyon between the Occidental and Central Cordilleras of the Colombian Andes until it joins the Magdalena River before emptying into the Caribbean Sea.

 The Gulf of Darién is the southernmost extension of the Caribbean Sea, situated off the northwestern coast of Colombia and the southeastern coast of Panama.
 The Gulf of Urabá, a long, wide inlet located on the coast of Colombia, is the southernmost portion of the Gulf of Darién.

-The Magdalena River is Colombia's principal river.
+The Magdalena is Colombia's principal river.
 With more than ten tributaries, it flows northward through the Andes of western Colombia and empties into the Caribbean Sea in the north.
-Home to 80% of the nation's 48 million inhabitants, it is the principal driving force of the local economy.
+The river basin is home to 80% of the nation's 48 million inhabitants and is the principal driving force of the local economy.

-Beginning high in the Sierra Parima Mountains of Venezuela and Brazil, the Orinoco River flows in a giant arc before discharging in the Atlantic Ocean in Venezuela.
-Its tributaries are the major transportation system for eastern and interior Venezuela and the llanos of Colombia.
+Beginning high in the Sierra Parima Mountains of Venezuela and Brazil, the Orinoco River flows in a giant arc before discharging into the Atlantic Ocean in Venezuela.
+Its tributaries are the primary transportation system for eastern and interior Venezuela and the Llanos of Colombia.

 The Río Negro, the largest blackwater river in the world, is a major tributary of the Amazon.
 The source of the Río Negro lies in eastern Colombia's rainforests.
 At Manaus, the Río Negro joins the Solimões River to form the Amazon River.
-It is at this point that the "meeting of the waters" phenomenon takes place.
+At this point, the "meeting of the waters" phenomenon occurs.